-LULU'S FASHION LOUNGE HOLDINGS, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 14, 2022 AT 2:00 P.M., EASTERN TIME THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+LULU'S FASHION LOUNGE HOLDINGS, INC. ANNUAL MEETING OF STOCKHOLDERS JUNE 11, 2024 AT 2:00 P.M., EASTERN TIME THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The stockholder(s) hereby appoint(s) David McCreight and Crystal Landsem, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy card, all of the shares of common stock of Lulu's Fashion Lounge Holdings, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 2:00 p.m., Eastern Time on June 14, 2022, at www.virtualshareholdermeeting.com/LVLU2022, and any continuation, postponement, or adjournment thereof.
+The stockholder(s) hereby appoint(s) Crystal Landsem and Tiffany Smith, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of the proxy card, all of the shares of common stock of Lulu's Fashion Lounge Holdings, Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held virtually at 2:00 p.m., Eastern Time on June 11, 2024, at www.virtualshareholdermeeting.com/LVLU2024, and any continuation, postponement, or adjournment thereof.